chef-boneyard/chef-web-docs-2016/steps/step_chef_resource_deploy_use_same_api_as_gitdeploy_gems.rst

 ..
 This is an included how-to.

-To use the same API when using the ``git-deploy`` |gems|:
-Any recipes using the git-deploy gem can continue using the same API
+Any recipes using the ``git-deploy`` |gem| can continue using the same API.
+To include this behavior in a recipe, do something like the following:

 .. code-block:: ruby